rungdung/Research-Narratives/README.md

 ```

-Your research map is shareable, so is your data-story.
+Your research map is shareable, and so is your data story.
 Your research map will contain all the data that you have uploaded, and the annotations that you have made.

 # Technical FAQ